initUJI/TDAH_Games/README.md

 **Fill the gas Game Repository**: https://github.com/initUJI/FillTheGasTDAHGame-updated

-There's also an apk of the AR minigame that is included in all the other games.
-It is included as a release in this repository.
+There's also an AR minigame that is included in all the other games.
+The apk of this minigame is included as a release in this repository.